L30M453V5K1/To_Do_App/README.md

 2. **Verify the Filtering**:
    - When filtering for important tasks, only tasks marked as important should appear.
 When showing all tasks, all tasks should be displayed, including both important and non-important ones.

+### Editing Tasks
+1. **Edit a Task**:
+  - Click the "Edit" button on a task in the list.
+  - Change the description, importance, or completion status in the dialog window.
+  - Click "Save Changes" to update the task.

+2. **Verify Updates**:
+  - Ensure the task reflects the new description in the list.
+  - Check that the "Important" label is added or removed as appropriate.
+  - Confirm that the completion status indicator updates correctly.

 ---